Skip to content

 The tools.
 My laptop does not care which power outlet feeds it.
 Neither does Linear, Figma, Xcode, or a Cloudflare dashboard.

 The standards.
-Code that wouldn't pass review in Tallinn doesn't pass in Istanbul either.
+Code that wouldn't pass review in one city doesn't pass in the other either.

 Don't try to keep two lives.
 Keep one life and let it have two doors.
 The trick isn't bilocating — it's noticing which door you walked through this morning.